 This site is on the Granite City Canal, near the Lock and Dam on the Mississippi River.
 Tri City Port is a duty-free foreign port, as well as a loading facility for farm and other products being barged on the river.

 Twilight Thursdays at the Tower

 Watch the sunset over the confluence of the Mississippi and Missouri rivers from 150 feet in the air at the Lewis & Clark Confluence Tower.
-Experience the breathtaking view of the landscape during the twilight hours, Thursdays in September from 6 p.m. to 8 p.m. at “Twilight Thursdays” at the Lewis & Clark Confluence Tower.
+Experience the breathtaking view of the landscape during the twilight hours, April 21st and May 26th from 7 p.m. to 9 p.m. at “Twilight Thursdays” at the Lewis & Clark Confluence Tower.
 Admission is $5 per person.
 For more information, call (618) 251-9101 or go to www.ConfluenceTower.com.

 Two Rivers National Wildlife Refuge

 Near the confluence of the Mississippi and Illinois rivers lies a veritable bird-watching utopia.
 Visitors to Two Rivers National Wildlife Refuge can expect to see a variety of migratory birds, from waterfowl and warblers to Acadian Flycatchers and American Bald Eagles.
 In fact, Two Rivers is the winter home to one the largest Bald Eagle populations in the continental United States.

 Underground Railroad Shuttle Tours